Catalan literature: Tirant lo Blanc

-Written by the Valencian writer Joanot Martorell, this epic romance was among its time's most influential novels, and possibly the last major book in Catalan literature until the 19th century.
+Written by the Valencian writer Joanot Martorell, Tirant lo Blanc is an epic romance which was among the most influential novels of its time; it is possibly the last major book in Catalan literature until the 19th century.

 Modern era

 La Decadència

 The early modern period (late 15th-18th centuries), while extremely productive for Castilian writers of the Spanish Golden Age, was termed La Decadència by 19th century Catalan scholars and writers.
 This "decadent" period in Catalan literature came about because of a general decline in the use of the vernacular language and a lack of patronage among the nobility as Aragonese institutions declined.
 The Catalan-language decadence accompanied the rise of Catalan commercial influence in the Spanish Empire in which the use of Spanish language was essential after the dynastic union that resulted from the marriage of Ferdinand II of Aragon and Isabella I of Castile in 1474.
 Today, this is seen as a romantic view made popular by writers and thinkers of the 19th century national awakening movement known as Renaixença.
 The presumed period of decadence is being contested with the appearance of recent cultural and literary studies showing that there were indeed literary works of note in the period, from authors such as Cristòfor Despuig, Pere Serafí, Francesc Vicenç Garcia, Francesc Fontanella and Joan Ramis, among others.